BNA Essex Branch

 Coastal Survey at Brightlingsea & Colne Area

-Brightlingsea Creek & the Colne Estuary & adjascent areas are classified as SSSI, SPA, SAC, Ramsar, National Nature Reserve & MCZ due to the wildlife importance of the area.
+Brightlingsea Creek & the Colne Estuary & adjacent areas are classified as SSSI, SPA, SAC, Ramsar Site, NNR & MCZ due to the wildlife importance of the area.
 BNA Essex carries out survey work in the area.

 Equipment for Loan to BNA Essex Branch Members

 We are keen to encourage our members to become actively involved in observing and recording wildlife.
 We use a trail camera which can automatically switch on and record wildlife that passes in its vicinity.
 This has been ideal for the group & members to set up in their garden or other secure places to see what passes through in the hours of darkness.

 The Structure of the County for its Wildlife